clnbtlr/StirlingEngine/README.md

 The pressure sensor was soldered to the perma-proto board such that pin 2 (Vs) and pin 3 (GND) are along the positive and negative power rails.
 7 male header pins were soldered in row 3, columns 0-6.
 Jumper wires were then soldered in place to connect the pressure sensor pins and angle 3 breakout board to the header pins, as shown in the front view photo.

-The Pinout for the connections is as follows:
+The pinout for the connections is as follows:

 | Arduino micro            | Angle 3 click/AK7451 | MPXV7002DPT1 | Perma-Proto pin |
 | ------------------------ | -------------------- | ------------ | --------------- |